petruta-enciu/WeatherAPIApplication/README.md

 Weather application intend to offer, through an web API interface, weather services to clients.
 It is using Weather.com api to get weather information specific to a certain location (city/country).
-Information could be then are exported using configurable templates into xml/json format to diffrrent targets(shared storage, ftp server, cloud).
+Information are then exported using configurable templates into xml/json format to diffrrent targets(shared storage, ftp server, cloud).

 #Mood.Weather.Database:
 - managed by Radu-Obreja